phpfunk/phpfunk.github.com/about/readme.md

 ### Lead with Your Second Thought
 If you've worked with me for some time, you may hear me say this.
 We all have our first reactionary thought.
 Don't say that, it's typically filled with emotion that may cause people to not hear what you really want to say.
 Wait for your second thought, if you don't have one, sit on that first thought to make sure it's the right thing to say.
 Sometimes saying nothing is enough.

-### Iterations are the New Perfect
-I don't believe in perfect.
-I believe in small iterations to succeed.
-Whether that is a feature, personal growth, or an operational change.
-Keep it small, keep iterating, and revert if you need to.
-Need proof?
-Just check out the [commit history](https://github.com/phpfunk/phpfunk.github.com/commits/aboutme/about/readme.md) for this readme.

-### Make Mistakes
-Mistakes are key for growth.
-You always learn more about yourself and your work when you make a mistake.
-Make them, but learn from them.
-I never get upset about mistakes, unless we are continually repeating the same mistakes without learning from them.

 # Me as a Manager / Leader
 The above principles can say a lot about how I tend to work, but can also leave things up to interpretation.
 I want to be as clear as possible as to my expectations and the way I work as a manager & leader.

 ### People & Team First, Always
 While we all have our own personal growth goals, we need to think about the team.
 Our own growth can only go so far if you aren't thinking about the team.
 When the team is successful, we're all successful.
+Collaboration is key, no one person is smarter than the team.

 ### 1:1s
 One on ones happen either weekly or biweekly.
 Your choice.
 They can range from 30, 45, or 60 minutes.
 Again, your choice.
 I tend to like to set up trello boards to track topics and not lose sight of our goals.
 This is a not an update session on tasks or projects, this is about you and your growth.
-The trello board will be populated by both myself and you with relevant topics.
+The trello board will be populated by both you and myself with relevant topics.

 ![Sample Trello Board](/images/trello-sample.png)

 ### Feedback Loops
-- I really don't like public praise, I tend to shy away from it.
-It's okay to embarrass me with this, I will recover.
 - I want & expect feedback whether it's good or bad in both directions.
 From the team and leadership.
-- I want to understand how you like to receive feedback to make you feel comfortable.
+- I want to understand how you like to receive feedback to make you comfortable.
 - I will **NEVER** give criticism in public.
 - I will **ALWAYS** encourage you to give feedback to your peers.